Dacem

+History

 When established in 1984, Dacem was a wholly owned subsidiary of Darty, a French electrical retailer.
 The name "Dacem" was derived from a French acronym, which loosely translates as "Darty accessories concession & purchaser".
 Dacem established dedicated areas within Darty stores, primarily in the Paris region, and employed its own dedicated staff; in other stores, the accessories were presented and sold by staff from the main store.

-In the early 1990s, Darty was bought by Kingfisher plc.
-The board decided to exploit the buying potential of a specialist accessory sourcing team, and in 1998, Dacem began selling its products to other electrical retailers in the group.
+In the early 1990s, Darty was bought by Kingfisher plc, whose store chains included B&Q, Comet and Superdrug.
+The board decided to exploit the buying potential of a specialist accessory sourcing team, and in 1998, Dacem began selling its products to other electrical retailers in the group, including Comet.
 As of November 2006, Dacem are the exclusive supplier of Darty, and a key supplier of the other electrical retailers outside France.

 In 2003, Kingfisher demerged the electrical retailing unit of its business to form Kesa Electricals.
 Dacem was included in the demerged group.
 In 2004, Darty decided to take ownership of all parts of its retail stores, and the dedicated space and staff formerly managed directly by Dacem passed over to Darty.
 After this time, Dacem became solely a wholesaler for the group.

 Dacem's offices are located in the north of Paris, in Bobigny.
 In 2002, Dacem opened a purpose-built warehouse in Moussy-Le-Neuf, north of Charles de Gaulle Airport.
 All orders are prepared in the Moussy warehouse, and distributed to the warehouses of the retailers.

 As of November 2006, the board of Dacem is: